 7. What is the effect of an urgency motion?

-A vote on an urgency motion is technically a vote on whether the matter is a matter of urgency.
+A vote on an urgency motion is technically a vote on whether the subject of the motion is a matter of urgency.
 The vote is often regarded, however, as a vote on the substantive matter.
 The motion may therefore be cast in terms that make it difficult for a party to vote one way or the other on the motion.
-Chapter 9 of Odgers’ Australian Senate Practice, 13th edition, gives the following example:
+Chapter 9 of Odgers’ Australian Senate Practice gives the following example:

 …if the motion is to declare that the level of unemployment is a matter of urgency, a vote on the motion is regarded as a test of the Senate’s attitude to the level of unemployment.
 If the party supporting the ministry votes against the motion this may be regarded as an expression of indifference on unemployment, but if the party votes for the motion this may be regarded as a confession of ministerial failure.